Awards categories

 Healthy homes and neighbourhoods

-How housing and neighbourhood design can support health, equity, and everyday wellbeing, exploring evidence-based approaches to delivering healthy, affordable, and adaptable homes within inclusive, walkable neighbourhoods, addressing issues such as housing quality, density, access to services and green space, and social connection.
-The stream will showcase policy, design, and community-led initiatives that create safe, resilient places where people can thrive across all stages of life.
+This award recognises projects that demonstrate how housing and neighbourhood design can support health, equity and everyday wellbeing.
+It highlights innovative, evidence-based approaches to delivering healthy, affordable and adaptable homes within inclusive, walkable communities, improving access to services, green space and social connection across all stages of life.

 Sustainable infrastructure and green mobility